freedomofpress/encryption-works/encryption_works.md

 ### Verifying Checksums

 Another use for PGP is to verify correct software.
-To understand what I mean, consider the question: when you go to download a piece of software (the Tor Browser Bundle, for example), how do you know that what you're downloading is the same as what the developers created?
+To understand what I mean, consider the question: when you go to download a piece of software (the Tor Browser, for example), how do you know that what you're downloading is the same as what the developers created?
 How do you know that you didn't download a fake version?
 This could happen accidentally or maliciously.

 The answer is to check the "checksum" of the software.
 This is a string of between 32 and 64 characters which are unique to the piece of software you want to download.
 The string is shown in two places, on your computer and on the servers where you download the software from.
 Using the GPG tools installed on your computer, you can determine whether the string you see matches the one published on the developer's website.
 If the strings are the same, we can say with some degree of certainty that the file we downloaded is the same as the one the developer intended us to get.